V & SAR The Overland carriages: V & ANR era 1975–1997

-With the pending gauge conversion of the Adelaide to Melbourne line in 1994–1996 and falling patronage in any case, the oldest cars were withdrawn from service and onsold.
-The remaining fleet – the sitting cars and the newest of the sleepers – were converted to standard gauge – Sitting cars AJ 1, 2 and 3, Roomettes JRB 1 and 2, and Twinettes JTB 1, 2, 3 and 4.
+With the pending gauge conversion of the Adelaide to Melbourne line in 1994–1996 and falling patronage in any case, the oldest cars were withdrawn from service and sold.
+The remaining fleet – the sitting cars and the newest of the sleeping cars – were converted to standard gauge: sitting cars AJ 1, 2 and 3, roomettes JRB 1 and 2, and twinettes JTB 1, 2, 3 and 4.

-In 1993, The Vinelander was withdrawn and the V/Line carriages were placed into storage at Newport Workshops, when V/Line was split into Passenger and Freight divisions in 1995, the cars were retained by the Victorian State Government rather than being allocated to either group.
+In 1993, The Vinelander was withdrawn and the V/Line carriages were placed in storage at Newport Workshops.
+When V/Line was split into passenger and freight divisions in 1995, the cars were retained by the Victorian State Government rather than being allocated to either group.